Top 10 TV Series

 Year: 1974-1976

-Ah, the inspiration for my alias and my childhood obsession - Doctor Who.
+Ah, the inspiration for my alias and my childhood obsession.
 A surprising entry in some respects, as I was in the only modern British generation that grew up without a live Doctor Who serial running regularly on TV.
-So it fell to my dad to indoctrinate me from an early age – and he did so intelligently, beginning with black and white episodes from the Hartnell and Troughton eras before allowing me to watch the peak Who eras of Pertwee and Baker.
-Indeed, it was hard to pick between Baker and Pertwee as my favourite, with the latter’s excellent run of stories with Jo Grant and the Master (Season 8).
-However the winning combination of Tom Baker and Sarah Jane Smith with classics like ‘The Seeds of Doom’ and ‘Genesis of the Daleks’ was the difference.
-This show is probably why sci-fi is my favourite genre across all entertainment media and how I became such an avid reader.
-Growing up without access to the internet meant the only way to discover certain Dr. Who stories was by reading, and my love of second-hand bookshops and car boot sales came from 8-year-old me trying to find these often-elusive book copies of the missing TV episodes!
+So it fell to my dad to indoctrinate me from an early age, and he did so intelligently, beginning with black and white episodes from the Hartnell and Troughton eras before letting me near the peak Who eras of Pertwee and Baker.
+It was hard to pick between them - Pertwee’s run with Jo Grant and the Master (Season 8) comes very close.
+But the winning combination of Tom Baker and Sarah Jane Smith, with classics like ‘The Seeds of Doom’ and ‘Genesis of the Daleks’, just edges it.

 💬 Favourite Quotes